iotaledger/identity/bindings/grpc/README.md

 ### Domain Linkage

 #### Http server
 In order to test domain linkage, you need access to a server that is reachable via HTTPS.
-If you already have one, you can ignore the server setup steps here and and provide the `did-configuration.json` on your server.
+If you already have one, you can ignore the server setup steps here and provide the `did-configuration.json` on your server.

 1. create a folder with did configuration in it, e.g. (you can also use the template in `./tooling/domain-linkage-test-server`)
     ```raw